 Early Life

-Luca Garavoglia was born in Milan, Italy, on February 27, 1969.
-He was educated at the Istituto Leone XIII in Milan and obtained a bachelor's degree in economics from Bocconi University in Milan in 1994.
+Luca Garavoglia was born on February 27, 1969, in Milan, Italy.
+He received his education at the Istituto Leone XIII in Milan and later earned a bachelor's degree in economics from Bocconi University in Milan in 1994.
+Garavoglia comes from a prominent Italian family, and his father, Davide Campari-Milano, was the former chairman of the Campari Group.

 Rise to Success

-Garavoglia began his career at Campari Group in 1994, quickly rising through the ranks.
-He was appointed Chairman of the Campari Group in September 1994, becoming one of the youngest CEOs in Italy at the time.
-Under his leadership, the Campari Group experienced significant growth and expansion, becoming a global leader in the beverage industry.
-Garavoglia assumed control of Alicros, which owns 51% of Campari's equity, after his mother's death in 2016.
+Garavoglia joined the Campari Group in 1994 and quickly rose through the ranks.
+He was appointed chairman in September 1994, becoming one of Italy's youngest CEOs at the time.
+Under his leadership, Campari Group expanded significantly, becoming a global leader in the beverage industry.
+He gained majority control of Alicros, which holds a controlling stake in Campari, in 2016.

 Key Business Strategies